tenet-org/tenet-docs/docs/oracle/advanced-features.md

 - **Gaming and Gambling:** Ensuring fairness and unpredictability in games and gambling applications.
 - **NFTs:** Randomly assigning attributes or selecting winners in NFT-related applications.

-## Chainlink Keepers
+## Tenet Oracle Keepers

-Chainlink Keepers are a powerful feature designed to enhance the automation capabilities of smart contracts.
+Tenet Oracle Keepers are a powerful feature designed to enhance the automation capabilities of smart contracts.

 ### Automated Smart Contract Execution